 By building trust with online consumers, digital marketers can utilize Social Selling’s developmental points when furthering relationships.
 Unique to the book is a section on risk and governance—which steers digital marketers away from wasteful online maneuvers with a plethora of applicable examples.
 Social Selling is a definite “win” in the comprehensive seller’s guide section, and it’s a great choice for any digital marketer seeking evergreen advice.

-SOCIAL MEDIA BOOKS ON LAW
+SOCIAL MEDIA ANALYTICS

 The importance of content in social media cannot be underestimated, and whether you want to brush up on your quality, or in the words of one of the authors featured on this page, Gary Vaynerchuk, to “triple down on content,” these social media books will help you create more, better, and differentiated content that will help you beat your competition and hopefully be heard above the noise.